-The overall goal of our Pathology Residency Program is to provide an educational environment that will produce highly competent, compassionate healthcare professionals who are independent thinkers, effective communicators, lifelong learners, knowledgeable teachers, successful laboratory managers, and valued members of the patient care team.
+Our Pathology Residency Program aims to provide an educational environment that will produce highly competent, compassionate healthcare professionals who are independent thinkers, effective communicators, lifelong learners, knowledgeable teachers, successful laboratory managers, and valued members of the patient care team.

-To that end, we’ve redesigned our program to accelerate the time required for the newly minted pathologist to enter the workforce equipped with the knowledge base and professional skills to practice 21st Century medicine.
-We’re committed to training a new generation of pathologists who are proactive members of the multidisciplinary healthcare team, and are well-prepared to meet the challenges of a rapidly changing healthcare environment.
+To that end, we developed an innovative training program to accelerate the time required for the newly minted pathologist to enter the workforce equipped with the knowledge base and professional skills to practice 21st Century medicine.
+We’re committed to training a new generation of pathologists who are proactive members of the multidisciplinary healthcare team and are well-prepared to meet the challenges of a rapidly changing healthcare environment.

 The program culminates in our innovative fourth year of training customized to the residents’ interests and future career goals.
 Residents plan their fourth year in conjunction with faculty mentors and educational leadership.
 The fourth year allows residents to spend multiple months in areas of interest, mastering skills and functioning at a higher level with graduated responsibility and scholarly activity.